crate/crate-tutorials/docs/generate-time-series/javascript.rst

 Automate it
 ===========

-Now you have the basics figured out, let's automate the data collection.
+Now you have the basics figured out, you can automate the data collection.
 Doing this will require a change of approach.

 Previously, you were using a `client`_ to connect to and insert data into